-Jury finds Robert Bowers guilty on all counts related to Pittsburgh Synagogue shooting
+Jury finds Robert Bowers guilty on all counts related to Pittsburgh synagogue shooting

-PITTSBURGH (KDKA) - The jury in the trial of Robert Bowers, the accused gunman in the Pittsburgh synagogue shooting found him guilty on all counts.
+PITTSBURGH (KDKA) -- A jury found Robert Bowers, the man accused of shooting and killing 11 people at a Pittsburgh synagogue, guilty on all counts.

 The full list of counts can be found below.